 - Find out about the warning signs of someone who might become controlling or violent.

-Remember, controlling or violent relationships usually get worse over time.
 If your partner might be controlling or abusive, it’s better to get help now than to wait.
+Controlling or violent relationships usually get worse over time.

 What is relationship violence?